Same Course Number.

 Planning to transfer?
 Want to make sure you don’t accidentally repeat the same course at another California Community College?

-Good news — California’s Community Colleges are rolling out a new system called Common Course Numbering (CCN) to make it easier for students like you.
+Good news — California’s Community Colleges have rolled out a system called Common Course Numbering (CCN) to make it easier for students like you.

 Through CCN, equivalent courses across all California Community Colleges will share the same title, subject, and course number — no matter which college you attend.
 This new system makes it easier to identify transferable courses, reduces confusion, and helps you move more smoothly through your educational journey.